 The Alliance is hopeful that the following articles will raise your awareness about the safety concerns impacting our youth.
 If you have not begun dialog with your child about drug use, now is the time to get that conversation started!

 Physical and Behavioral Signs and Symptoms of Potential Drug Use

 This list gives a description of potential signs and symptoms of drug use.

 This document from The Medical Abuse Project describes ways to effectively talk to your child.

 Tips for Parents, Teachers, Youth Leaders

-5 simple tips to help keep your children safe.
+- 5 simple tips to help keep your children safe

-This presentation was developed for faculty in-service training and community town hall events.
+- 7 Critical Facts to Consider Raising Children in Today’s World — this presentation was developed for faculty in-service training and community town hall events.
 Because it contains life saving information, the Alliance is making it available to everyone.